 In 1540, the commandry of the Knights Hospitaller was taken over by the municipal authorities by the decision of Emperor Ferdinand I. The ruler ordered Lutheran services to be held in the church for eight years.
 Later, the function of the church changed from sacral to storage, because it was a warehouse for salt, grain and later stables.
 This led to the destruction of the medieval equipment and the disperse of the library’s book collection.
 The monks returned only in 1692, after Bishop Francis Louis bought the building and returned it to the Catholics.
 After eight years, the church was re-consecrated, but during the renovation, its interior was transformed in the Baroque style.

-In the following decades it was rebuilt several times.
-In 1700 interior was transformed into a baroque.
-In 1749, it was severely damaged during the explosion of the powder tower.
-From 1758 to 1763, during the Seven Years War, it served as a grain store.
-Despite subsequent expensive repairs, it was again occupied and devastated by city defenders, first in the years 1778-1790, later in the face of the impending Napoleonic troops in 1805.
-In 1826 the church was taken over by the Prussian state and at that time the cloister was demolished.
-Since the 1930s, church renovations and repairs have been carried out, which lasted nearly half a century.
-In 1875 a neo-gothic porch was erected, and from 1875 to 1920 the church served the Old Catholics.
-Further repairs were made in 1927-1929, then in 1935-1937.
-The siege of Wrocław at the beginning of 1945 caused massive destruction of the church.
-After the war, it was temporarily covered by a roof.
-Reconstruction was carried out in 1955-1962, and then in the next stage in 1967-1970.
+In 1749 the church was badly damaged during the explosion of the Powder Tower.
+Perhaps for this reason, from 1758 to 1763, during the Seven Years’ War, it served as a grain warehouse.
+Despite of subsequent costly renovations, it was again occupied and devastated by the city’s defenders, first in 1778-1790, later in the face of the approaching Napoleonic army in 1805.
+In 1826 the church was taken by the Prussian state and at that time the porch to the former commandry was demolished.
+From the 1830s, further renovations and repairs of the church were carried out, which lasted almost half a century.
+In 1875 a neo-Gothic porch was created, and from 1927 to 1931 further renovations were carried out.
+The siege of Wrocław at the beginning of 1945 caused great damages to the church: some of the tracery and walls were crushed, fragments of the central nave’s vault collapsed, partly also the side aisles vaults.
+After the war, temporarily covered with a roof, church was rebuilt only in 1955-1962, and then in the next stage in 1967-1970.